How is the monthly rent calculated?

 Most rents will be due on the same date each month, coinciding with the date you move into the property.

-Some landlords may ask you to pay rent on the first day of each month; if so, you will be asked to pay a prorated amount (also known as a “bridging amount”) for the first month to bring it in line.
+Some landlords may ask you to pay rent on the first day of each month; if so, you will be asked to pay a prorated amount (also known as a “bridging amount”) for the first month to bring it in line with the start of the month.

 How do I pay my rent?